aman333nolawz/My-Writeups/docs/src/markdown/tools and commands.md

 If you get binary numbers and you had no luck decoding it, then try this method.
 I had a similar [challenge](./tfc ctf.md#weird-friend) on a CTF.
 I used https://bahamas10.github.io/binary-to-qrcode/ to translate the binary into QR Code and then decoded it using https://zxing.org/w/decode.jspx

+### Mersenne Twister Predictor

+If you have a challenge with predicting random number in the python's `random` module try using this tool: https://github.com/kmyk/mersenne-twister-predictor.
+Python uses Mersenne Twister algorithm for generating random numbers.
+So this tool will be helpful for that.